railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

 The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt Open ERP to each role in the company to best fit the needs of everyone.

 To make modifications for a particular user, edit the user configuration again in  :menuselection:`Administration --> Users --> Users`.
-Open the form for a particular user, and select different menu entries for the two fields  *Home Action*  and  *Menu Action* .
+Open the form for a particular user, and select different menu entries for the two fields :guilabel:`Home Action` and :guilabel:`Menu Action`.

 .. figure::  images/new_home.png
    :align: center

    *Selecting a new welcome page.*

-The  *Home Action*  is the menu item that is automatically opened when you first sign on, and is also reached when you click the  *Home*  link in the top right toolbar of the web client.
+The :guilabel:`Home Action` is the menu item that is automatically opened when you first sign on, and is also reached when you click the :guilabel:`Home` link in the top right toolbar of the web client.
 There you can choose any page that you'd reach through any menu – one of the dashboards could be most useful.
-The  *Menu Action*  is the one you reach through the  *Main Menu*  button in the web client (the  *Menu*  button in the GTK client).
+The :guilabel:`Menu Action` is the one you reach through the :guilabel:`Main Menu` button in the web client (the :guilabel:`Menu` button in the GTK client).
 You can choose the main menu and the dashboards there.

 .. tip:: Actions on the administrator's menu